lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 03:08 PM)_

-> Please tell me he just didn’t spit it all out...
+> Please tell me he just didn't spit it all out...

 _Iris examines the bowl.
 It still had quite a bit of the mix left._